rafiqeb/rafiqeb/README.md

 # A Game Review Application 🎟️

 A Game Review Application is a platform designed for gamers to share, explore, and read reviews about video games.
+The app allows users to rate games, write detailed reviews, and browse reviews from other players.
+It serves as a community hub where gamers can discover trending games, explore new titles, and discuss their gaming experiences.

 ## 🚀 Live Link
 🔗 [Click here to visit](https://my-10th-assignment-2ced6.web.app/)